jiajun6/Get_Clean_data/CodeBook.md

 - fBodyGyroMag
 - fBodyGyroJerkMag

-There were 16 possible treatments done:
+There were 16 possible treatments performed on the variables:
 - mean(): Mean value
 - std(): Standard deviation
 - mad(): Median absolute deviation